 I now no longer like anything but what is amorphous, soft, lukewarm, damp.
-The monstrous vegetation of the algae, of hair soaked in sea salt and the salt of sweat. ---Michel Leiris (1950)
+The monstrous vegetation of the algae, of hair soaked in sea salt and the salt of sweat.
+(Michel Leiris)

-This class is a small-scale operation with patient attention to every detail.
+This retreat is a small-scale operation with patient attention to every detail.
 For only in fragile conditions, with rarified ingredients, can wide-ranging, impactful results and experiences occur.

-The contents of the readings, the surrounding ecosystem, and the history of the island will frame our daily sessions:
+The contents of the readings, the surrounding ecosystem, and the history (and prehistory) of the island will frame our daily sessions:

-A detailed list of readings and activities will be distributed one week before the commencement of the class.
-Feel free to email for a preliminary syllabus.
+A detailed list of readings and activities will be distributed few weeks before the beginning of the retreat.

-Finally, themes and materials change, like vaporized clouds, each year.
-If your attendance went exceptionally well and you wish to return in the following Summer, your fee might be waived.
+Finally, themes and materials change each year, like sea-foam or like vaporized clouds.
+If your attendance went exceptionally well and you wish to return in the following Summer, your fee will be waived.